Android vs iOS Security: Introduction

 Worldwide spending on cybersecurity is forecasted to reach $133.7 billion in 2022.
 This alarming statistic shows people’s importance in protecting users’ data and avoiding cyber crimes.
 There is a certain level of trust when blindly entering our data on many apps or websites.
 Applications require data to store information for further uses, giving accurate real-time insights and significantly increasing the app’s functionality.

-But, when the user’s security has been compromised, hackers have used applications as a medium to hack their data and use it maliciously for personal use.
-App security is entirely evidently given utmost importance when it comes to app development.
+But, when hackers compromise a user’s security, they use applications as a medium to hack their data and use it maliciously for personal gain.
+App developers evidently give utmost importance to app security when developing apps.
 Along with the other app features such as APIs, design, and third-party plugins, the team sometimes does overlook the cybersecurity aspect.
 This leads to security threats and degrades the app’s performance and user experience significantly.

 An average of 24,000 malicious mobile apps are blocked daily on the internet.
 Specific steps and measures have been taken to prevent this from happening and protect the app from digital malware, which can lead to any cyber attack.